List of Elemental Gelade characters: Minor characters

 Gladius is an enforcer and punisher of Chaos Choir.
-In the anime, he is able to materialize a sword, but it is not revealed if the sword is a tiny Edel Raid who hides in his sleeve.
+In the anime, he is able to materialize a sword, but it is not revealed if the sword is an Edel Raid.
 He arrives to kill Lonble and battles the group at the Buffalo Festival.
-With his Darkness Edel Raid, Idwy, and superior skills, he overpowers any attack made by the group.
-Ren and Cou, with the last vestiges of their strength, manage to throw him off balance with a light attribute attack, which Idwy was vulnerable to, and then finish him with a massive final strike.
-He escapes, but back at Orga Night Headquarters he is killed by Grayarts and his new light-attribute Edel Raid, which impaled him with multiple energy blades.
+With his Darkness Edel Raid, Idwy, and superior skills, he overpowers the group until Ren and Coud throw him off balance with a light attribute attack, which Idwy was vulnerable to, and finish him off.
+He escapes, but, back at Orga Night Headquarters, is killed by Grayarts and his new light-attribute Edel Raid, which impale him with multiple energy blades.